ProcStack/procstack.github.io/AIDev/esn_motion.htm.md

 Which considers time in its prediction.

-It thinks about past events to predict future events.
+It thinks about past events to predict future ones.

 Since an ESN brain can learn on the fly, why not feed it some videos I made?